 (Maggie) Gwendoline Jones

 Gwen and Harold rented a house, 62 Spring View Road, Rhosddu, from Timothy Morgan Owen Shelby and Gwen's parents lived with them.
 As General Manager of Turners wholesale/retail store in Lord Street, Wrexham, at the time one of the largest in North Wales, Harold was a well-known figure in Wrexham.
 He was a keen golfer, one time captain of his golf club, and a regular supporter of Wrexham FC.
 Gwen used to attend St. James’s church in Rhosddu, whilst Harold was a sidesman at Wrexham Parish Church.
+Gwen's widowed and incapacitated father John Jones was living with them at 62 Spring Road in 1939.
 Harold died in 1952, aged 60 [Wrexham 1952, 4th qt] and Gwen died in 1968 [Wrexham 1968, 2nd qtr].

 Gwen and Harold had one son who married Freda McRobert Simpson (1923-1992).
 There are living descendants.